-The Housing Executive has adopted a co-ordinated response to address the impacts of COVID-19 in terms of homelessness in Northern Ireland and this response remains active and ongoing.
+The Housing Executive has adopted a coordinated response to address the impacts of COVID-19 in terms of homelessness in Northern Ireland and this response remains active and ongoing.
 The full extent of the longer term impacts of the pandemic remain to be seen however the Housing Executive expects that the impacts will be significant and long lasting.
 In addition both the environment we operate homeless services in and how these services are delivered will change permanently post COVID-19.

 It is important to recognise the longer term impacts of COVID-19 in terms of demand for homelessness services.
+A study produced by the British Academy on behalf of the homelessness services.
 A study produced by the British Academy on behalf of the Government Office for Science in England stated that 'With the advent of vaccines and the imminent ending of lockdowns, we might think that the impact of COVID-19 is coming to an end.
 This would be wrong.
 We are in a COVID decade: the social, economic and cultural effects of the pandemic will cast a long shadow into the future - perhaps longer than a decade - and the sooner we begin to understand, the better placed we will be to address them.'5